LouLou Avenue

 Rainbow of Memories

 When Liv started working as an artist, she decided to have an artist name not too close to her private life, because using her own name felt a bit too personal.
 She had a name she loved for ages: “LouLou”.
 It felt like a perfect match with her feminine and nonchalant work, and started with an L, just like her actual name.
-Her surname is Van Der Laan, which in french means Avenue.
+Her maiden name is Van Der Laan, which in french means Avenue.
 So then the name LouLou Avenue was formed, and it kind of fits.

 From an early age, creativity was a safe place, and that never changed, but Liv was eager to see the world, so she left home at 17 and traveled.
 She lived in Italy for a while and went to Art school there, and when she made the move back to the Netherlands, she continued studying Fine Arts at The Amsterdam Art Academy.